 Blood test

-Blood tests are commonly used to detect viral STDs, such as HIV, syphilis, and hepatitis B. During the test, your healthcare provider will use a small needle to draw blood from a vein in your arm.
+Blood tests are commonly used to detect viral STDs, such as HIV, syphilis, and hepatitis B. During the test, a small needle will be used to draw blood from a vein in your arm.
 After the needle is inserted, a small amount of blood is collected in a test tube.

 Your blood will then be tested in a laboratory for antibodies or other markers that indicate the presence of an infection.
 Blood tests are also used to check for certain STDs that are difficult to detect by other means.